Global Retry Settings

 !default_bonus_stars_palette Palette used by the bonus stars counter by default (the included GFX is tailored for vanilla palette 9, using the berry colors)

-Elements Position Settings
+Position Settings

-!item_box_y_pos Y position on the screen to draw the Item Box
+!item_box_y_pos Y position on the screen to draw the item box

 !coin_counter_x_pos X position on the screen to draw the normal coin counter